Toyota TTC

-Toyota TTC stands for Toyota Total Clean System, a moniker used in Japan to identify vehicles built with emission control technology.
-The technology was installed so that their vehicles would be in compliance with Japanese Government emission regulations passed in 1968.
-The term was first introduced in Japan, with an externally mounted badge on the trunk of vehicles equipped.
-The technology first appeared in January 1975 on the Toyota Crown, the Toyota Corona Mark II, the Toyota Corona, the Toyota Carina, the Toyota Corolla, and the Toyota Sprinter.
-There were three different versions initially introduced, called TTC-C for Catalyst, installing a catalytic converter, TTC-V for Vortex, installing an exhaust gas recirculation valve, and TTC-L which used a lean burn method.
-As Toyota's technology evolved the three systems were eventually used in conjunction in future models.
+Toyota TTC (Toyota Total Clean System) is a moniker used in Japan to identify vehicles built with emission control technology.
+This technology was installed so that vehicles would comply with Japanese emission regulations passed in 1968.
+The term was introduced in Japan and included an externally mounted badge on the trunk of equipped vehicles.
+The technology first appeared in January 1975 on the Toyota Crown, Toyota Corona Mark II, Toyota Corona, Toyota Chaser, Toyota Carina, Toyota Corolla, and Toyota Sprinter.
+There were three different versions initially introduced: TTC-C for Catalyst (installing a catalytic converter), TTC-V for Vortex (installing an exhaust gas recirculation valve), and TTC-L for Lean Burn (using a lean burn method).
+As Toyota's technology evolved, the three systems were eventually used in conjunction in future models.

-The TTC-V was a licensed copy of Honda's CVCC system, and was first introduced in February 1975.
+The TTC-V was a licensed copy of Honda's CVCC system and was introduced in February 1975.
 It was only available in the Carina and Corona lines, and only on the 19R engine, a modified 18R.
-From March 1976 the TTC-V system was upgraded to meet the stricter yet 1976 emissions standards.
+From March 1976, the TTC-V system was upgraded to meet the stricter 1976 emissions standards.
 The TTC-V engine was discontinued in 1977.
 The "Vortex" approach was also used with Mitsubishi's MCA-Jet technology, with Mitsubishi installing an extra valve in the cylinder head, as opposed to Honda's pre-chamber approach.

 Toyota installed its emission control technology in select Daihatsu vehicles, as Toyota was a part owner.
 The system was labeled "DECS" (Daihatsu Economical Cleanup System).
 The first version to be installed was the DECS-C (catalyst) in the Daihatsu Charmant and the Consorte.
-As the Japanese emissions regulations continued to be tightened, the DECS-C system was replaced by the DECS-L (lean burn) method which was also installed in the Daihatsu Fellow, on the Daihatsu A-series engine, the Daihatsu Charade, and the Daihatsu Delta.
+As the Japanese emissions regulations continued to be tightened, the DECS-C system was replaced by the DECS-L (lean burn) method, which was also installed in the Daihatsu Fellow, on the Daihatsu A-series engine, the Daihatsu Charade, and the Daihatsu Delta.